"Motteke! Sailor Fuku" Dance by Persona 4 Characters

 As of 2014, the amounts of videos related to the keywords "OP Parody" (OPパロ) or "ED Parody" (EDパロ) on YouTube and NND are 67,000 and 22,000 in each.
 Additionally, the YouTube search query for "anime opening parody" brings up 640,000 results and "anime ending parody" brings up 134,000 results.

 There are literally thousands of these parodies, but typically they fall under one of three categories:

 Some particularly dedicated groups decide to make live action parodies of the openings.
-Though not as common as redrawn openings, these tend to be pretty funny.
-Youtube channel user awnglier has a bunch of side-by-side comparisons of live action parodies and the real opening.
+Though not as common as hand-drawn animation and MAD, these tend to be pretty funny.
+YouTube channel user awnglier has a bunch of side-by-side comparisons of live action parodies and the real opening.

 Left: Fullmetal Alchemist OP by Koreans | Right: Chunibyo OP by Kusarine Project